-Table 36.
+Table 34.
 System setup options-Power menu (continued)

-Power
+Power Enable USB PowerShare Enables or disables external devices (phones, portable music players) to be power or charged using system battery.
 By default, the option is disabled.

-USB Wake Support

-Enable USB Wake support Enable or disable USB devices like a mouse or keyboard to wake the system from Standby, Hibernate, and Power Off.
+USB Wake Support Enable USB Wake support Enable or disable USB devices like a mouse or keyboard to wake the system from Standby, Hibernate, and Power Off.
 By default, the USB Wake Support option is disabled.

-AC Behavior

-AC Recovery Set what the your system will do when power is restored after an unexpected loss of power.
+AC Behavior AC Recovery Set what the your system will do when power is restored after an unexpected loss of power.
 By default the Power OFF option is selected.
 Block Sleep Enables or disables the computer from entering Sleep (S3) mode in the operating system.

-By default, the Block Sleep option is disabled. (i) NOTE: When enabled, the computer does not go to Sleep, Intel Rapid Start is disabled automatically, and the operating system power option is blank if it was set to Sleep.

-Deep Sleep Control

-Deep Sleep Control Set how aggressive the system is at conserving power while in Shutdown (S5) or Hibernate (S4) mode.
+By default, the Block Sleep option is disabled.
+NOTE: When enabled, the computer does not go to Sleep, Intel Rapid Start is disabled automatically, and the operating system power option is blank if it was set to Sleep.
+Deep Sleep Control Deep Sleep Control Set how aggressive the system is at conserving power while in Shutdown (S5) or Hibernate (S4) mode.
 By default, the option is disabled.

-Table 37.
+Table 35.
 System setup options-Security menu

-Security Intel Platform Trust Technology Intel Platform Trust Technology On This option lets you control whether the Intel Platform Trust Technology (PTT) feature is visible to the operating system. (i) NOTE: Disabling this option does not change any settings you have made to the PTT, nor does it delete or change any information or keys you may have stored in PTT.
+Security Intel Platform Trust Technology Intel Platform Trust Technology This option lets you control whether the Intel Platform Trust Technology (PTT) feature is visible to the operating system. (i) NOTE: Disabling this option does not change any settings you have made to the PTT, nor does it delete or change any information or keys you may have stored in PTT.
 Changes to this setting take effect immediately.
 PPI Bypass for Clear Commands This option controls the TPM Physical Presence Interface (PPI).
 When enabled, this setting will allow OS to skip BIOS PPI user prompts when issuing the Clear command.
 When disabled, this setting will require user physical presence interaction to follow instruction from BIOS.
 Clear This setting clears the PTT owner information, and returns the PTT to the default state.
 Data Wipe on Next Boot Start Data Wipe Data Wipe is a secure wipe operation that deletes information from a storage device.
 CAUTION: The secure Data Wipe operation deletes information in a way that it cannot be reconstructed.
 Commands such as delete and format in the operating system may remove files from showing up in the file system.
 However, they can be reconstructed through forensic means as they are still represented on the physical media.
 Data Wipe prevents this reconstruction and is not recoverable.
-When enabled, the data wipe option will prompt to wipe any storage devices that are connected to the computer on the next boot.

-Table 37.
+Table 35.
 System setup options-Security menu (continued)